jnbdz/forensic-imaging-quickstarts/Linux/README.md

     - Past system: `devfs`
     - `udev` is the program that loads devices (the deamon can be `systemd-udevd`)
     - The Kernel is the one calling `udev`
+    - The event information can also be found in the `dbus`

 > IMPORTANT!
 Forensic tools should examine raw devices and partitions without the mounting of a filesystem.

 > Operations for imaging are done at the block device below the system and partition scheme.

+> When doing forensic acquisition and analysis activities, understanding Linux device tree is important
+>
+> Important to find:
+> - suspect drive
+> - write blocker
+> - [...]

+#### In `/dev` (storage)
+- In `/dev` directory attached drives will appear as *block devices*
+- A contiguous sequence of disk sectors are partition block devices
+- A partition contains:
+    - filsesystem (that can be mounted by the kernel)

 ## Filesystems
 - List of supported filesystems: https://en.wikipedia.org/wiki/Category:File_systems_supported_by_the_Linux_kernel
+- VFS (Virtual File System) is a abstraction layer to provide a consistent interface for different file system types
+- The VFS allows the mounting of:
+    - EXT&#42;
+    - NTFS
+    - FAT
+    - network-based filesystems:
+        - nfs
+        - sambafs/smbfs
+    - userspace filesystems based on [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)
+    - stackable filesystems
+        - encryptfs
+        - unionfs
+    - other pseudo filesystems:
+        - sysfs
+        - proc
+    - many others

+> NOTE: When performing forensic acquisition file system support is not necessary.Imaging process is done at the block device level (it is under the file system and the partition scheme)

+This diagram helps you understand the relationship among (within the Linux kernel):
+- filesystems
+- devices
+- device drivers
+- hardware devices

 ![](./assets/Linux-storage-stack-diagram_v4.10.png)
 *The Linux Storage Stack Diagram (Source: https://www.thomas-krenn.com/en/wiki/Linux_Storage_Stack_Diagram, used under CC Attribution-ShareAlike 3.0 Unported)*

+### Mounting vs Attached disk
+To acquire a device or even access it with forensic analysis tools **it does not need to be mounted**.

 ## Commands
 ## `nvme`